nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_feature_security_sts.md

 Adding IP restrictions to STS tokens:

-* IP **[The ip parameter restricts the usage of the token to a specific IPv4 address.
+* ip **[The ip parameter restricts the usage of the token to a specific IPv4 address.
 This is useful when you want to limit access to a token from a known client IP only.]**

 *Request:*